EvanLovely/theme-tools/packages/theme-core-plugin--pattern-lab--php/README.md

 ## Tasks

 These tasks are methods inside `plTasks` from the above code example.
 You can run them anyway you can run a function, though they are often ran via Gulp.
+All tasks take a callback function as the first and only parameter that will run when the task is done - exactly how `gulp.task()`, `gulp.parallel()`, and `gulp.series()` want.

 ### `plTasks.compile()` - Compile Pattern Lab